sonnbon/sonnbon/README.md

 - 👋 Hi, I’m sonnbon
-- 🌱 I’m currently learning Python and C++ at Portland State University, pursing a Masters in Computer Science.
+- 🌱 I’m currently learning Python and C++ at Portland State University, pursing a Master's in Computer Science.

 <!---
 sonnbon/sonnbon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.